dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 ## Mail Senders When Sending

-Mail Senders that wish to be notified when a misdelivery has occurred SHOULD include a Wrong-Recipient header with an HTTPS URI to which the recipient's mail client can POST.
-If this header is included, the mail sender MUST ensure this endpoint is valid.
+Mail Senders that wish to be notified when a misdelivery has occurred SHOULD include a Wrong-Recipient header field with an HTTPS URI to which the recipient's mail client can POST.
+If this header field is included, the mail sender MUST ensure this endpoint is valid.

 The sender MUST encode a mapping to the underlying account identifier